catenax/tractusx/documentation/architecture/speedboat-consume-aspects-with-connectors.md

 # Consume aspects

-This document explains how Kaputt will consume aspects in Speedboat.
+This document explains how KAPUTT GmbH will consume aspects in Speedboat.
 It is a temporary setup as it can work if there is only one entity consuming artifacts.

 ## Problem statement